Erez Gilad

 About

-Klein Institute for Nuclear Science & Engineering (KINS&E)
+Klein Institute for Nuclear Science and Engineering (KINS&E), Director

 Ben-Gurion University of the Negev

-I serve as an executive editor on the editorial board of Annals of Nuclear Energy, published by Elsevier.
-I am also a member of the High Scientific Council of the European Nuclear Society.
+I currently serve as an Executive Editor on the editorial board of Annals of Nuclear Energy (Elsevier) and as a member of the High Scientific Council of the European Nuclear Society.

-My work focuses on developing next-generation nuclear energy systems and the computational tools needed to design, analyze, and optimize them.
-I lead research programs in reactor physics, neutron transport, advanced numerical methods, and AI-accelerated reactor design, with applications to Small Modular Reactors (SMRs), microreactors, molten-salt reactors, TRISO-based systems, and energy resilience.
-My group develops high-fidelity physics models, HPC-enabled optimization frameworks, and innovative hybrid deterministic–stochastic methods for neutronic simulations.
+My work aims to advance next-generation nuclear energy systems and the computational methodologies required to design and analyze them.
+I lead research programs in reactor physics, neutron transport, advanced numerical methods, and AI-accelerated reactor design, with applications to Small Modular Reactors (SMRs), microreactors, Molten-Salt Reactors (MSRs), TRISO-based systems, and energy-resilient nuclear technologies.
+My group develops high-fidelity physics models, HPC-enabled optimization frameworks, and hybrid deterministic-stochastic approaches for neutronic simulations.

-I supervise a diverse team of Ph.D. and M.Sc. students working on topics such as microreactor control optimization, quasi-static neutron transport modeling, genetic-algorithm-based core design, PINN-based neutron field reconstruction, and reactor physics for emerging systems.
-Our work integrates theory, simulation, optimization, and experimental validation, often in collaboration with leading laboratories in the U.S. and Europe.
+I supervise a group of Ph.D. and M.Sc. students working on topics such as microreactor control and core optimization, generalized and quasi-static neutron transport methods, genetic-algorithm-based reactor design, physics-informed neural networks for neutron field reconstruction, and reactor physics of emerging nuclear systems.
+Our research integrates theory, simulation, optimization, and experimental validation, often in collaboration with leading academic and national laboratories in the U.S. and Europe.